PartialVolume/shredos.x86_64/README.md

 cd /;umount store
 ```

-## The latest ShredOS now includes the following:
+## ShredOS includes the following related programs

+#### smartmontools
-- smartmontools package, Nwipes ability to detect serial numbers on USB devices now works on USB bridges who's chipset supports that functionality.
-This also now works in ShredOS 20200405.
+Nwipes ability to detect serial numbers on USB devices now works on USB bridges who's chipset supports that functionality.Smartmontools provides nwipe with that capability.
+Smartmontools can be used in the second or third virtual terminal.
+ALT-F2 and ALT-F3.

+#### hexedit
+Use hexedit to examine and modify the contents of a hard disk.
+Hexedit can be used in the second or third virtual terminal.
+ALT-F2 and ALT-F3.

+### hdparm
+hdparm has many uses and is a powerfull tool.
+Although Nwipe will be adding ATA secure erase capability, i.e using the hard disk own firmware to initiate an erase, nwipe currently wipes drives using the traditional method of writing to every block.
+If you want to initiate a ATA secure erase using the drives firmware then hdparm will be of use.

 ## Compiling shredos and burning to USB stick, the harder way !